 Year 1: The Fundamentals

-Your first year educates you in all aspects of music, theatre and entertainment management.
-You investigate issues of artistic ownership through study of contracts and copyright.
-You explore ways to fund projects.
-You gain an appreciation of marketing, managing organisations, venue and tour management, entertainment law and managing finance.
-You also collaborate on practical projects, while developing transferable skills like presentations and time management.
+The first year introduces you to all aspects of music, theatre and entertainment management by exploring issues of artistic ownership, through the study of contracts and copyright, and discovering ways to fund projects.
+You develop skills in marketing, organisational management, managing venues and tours, entertainment law and finance.
+Through collaboration on practical projects you also cultivate transferable skills such as team working and time management.

 Year 2: Applying the Skills

-During this year, you extend your strategic and financial management knowledge, while acquiring new skills in project planning and gaining an understanding of local and international cultural policies.
-You learn about managing people, the production of music, theatre, dance and entertainment and you author your own business plan.
-You work as part of a team responsible for developing and managing a real-life project, such as a music festival, a theatre production, conferences and events or an A&R initiative.
+During this year, you extend your strategic and financial management knowledge, acquiring new skills in project planning and gaining an understanding of local, national and international cultural policies.
+You learn about managing people, producing and write your own business plan.
+You work in a project team developing and managing a real-world project such as a music festival, a theatre production, conference or band.

 Year 3: Becoming the Arts Manager

-A three-month work placement offers practical experience in your area and allows you to analyse an organisation of your choice.
-You research and present a paper at our annual Contemporary Issues in Arts Management conference.
-Finally, you research and author a 12,000-word management research paper, about a topic chosen by you.
+A three-month work placement offers you practical experience in an area of the music, theatre and entertainment economy that interests you and allows the analysis of a self-selected organisation.
+You research and present a paper at our annual Contemporary Issues in Arts Management conference and produce a 12,000-word management research paper, on a topic of your choice.

 Teaching and Assessment